Investor Guide

 Our underwriting is property-first, not borrower-first.
 We evaluate: (1) the current market value of the property based on comparable sales and a USPAP-compliant appraisal; (2) the in-place or achievable rent roll; (3) the property's location and market fundamentals; (4) the borrower's experience and exit strategy; and (5) the overall deal structure including LTV and loan amount.

 We do not require personal tax returns, W-2s, business profit-and-loss statements, or bank statements to underwrite your deal.
-Self-employed borrowers, international investors, and borrowers with non-traditional income are eligible as long as the deal is solid.
+There is no minimum credit score.
+Self-employed borrowers, international investors, LLC entities, and borrowers with non-traditional income are eligible as long as the deal is solid.

 Common Commercial Loan Use Cases